stephbuon/stephbuon.github.io/docs/_pages/cv.md

   <div>2023-Present</div>
   <div>Postdoctoral Fellow and Lab Co-Director, Guildhall Video Game Department, Southern Methodist University.
   <br>
-  I co-direct a 10-person lab while playing a hands-on role in designing intelligent agents and hierarchical, multi-agent systems that autonomously learn new subjects (by parsing plain-language text into knowledge graphs), retrieve information that encodes domain knowledge, and self-validate (using techniques based on self-reflection/self-prompting).
+  <i>I co-direct a 10-person lab while playing a hands-on role in designing intelligent agents and hierarchical, multi-agent systems that autonomously learn new subjects (by parsing plain-language text into knowledge graphs), retrieve information that encodes domain knowledge, and self-validate (using techniques based on self-reflection/self-prompting).</i>
   </div>
 </div>